-- (a) Purchase accounting effects relate to adjustments to exclude the step-up in the valuation of equipment acquired in connection with recent acquisitions that was sold subsequent to the acquisition dates in the years ended December 31, 2018 and 2017, as well as to exclude the depreciation of the step-up in the valuation of the rental fleet acquired in the Joe Johnson Equipment transaction. - (b) Adjusted income tax expense for the year ended December 31, 2018 excludes an \$8.6 million net tax benefit associated with tax planning strategies.
-Adjusted income tax expense for the year ended December 31, 2018 also excludes the tax effects of acquisition and integration-related expenses, purchase accounting effects and hearing loss settlement charges, where applicable. - (c) Adjusted income tax expense for the year ended December 31, 2017 excludes a \$20.0 million net tax benefit, representing the Company's preliminary estimate of the impact of the 2017 Tax Act, and a \$0.8 million benefit from changes in state deferred tax valuation allowance.
-Adjusted income tax expense for the year ended December 31, 2017 also excludes \$0.6 million of tax expense associated with a change in the enacted state tax rate in Illinois.
-Adjusted income tax expense for the year ended December 31, 2017 also excludes the tax effects of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, hearing loss settlement charges and pension settlement charges, where applicable.
+- (c) Adjusted income tax expense for the year ended December 31, 2018 excludes an \$8.6 million net tax benefit associated with tax planning strategies.
+Adjusted income tax expense for the year ended December 31, 2018 also excludes the tax effects of acquisition and integration-related expenses, purchase accounting effects and hearing loss settlement charges. - (d) Adjusted income tax expense for the year ended December 31, 2017 excludes a \$20.0 million net tax benefit, representing the impact of the 2017 Tax Act, and a \$0.8 million benefit from changes in state deferred tax valuation allowance.
+Adjusted income tax expense for the year ended December 31, 2017 also excludes \$0.6 million of tax expense associated with a change in the enacted state tax rate in Illinois, and the tax effects of restructuring activity, executive severance costs, acquisition and integration-related expenses, purchase accounting effects, hearing loss settlement charges and pension settlement charges. - (e) Adjusted income tax expense for the year ended December 31, 2016 excludes a \$2.2 million net benefit resulting from changes in deferred tax valuation allowances in Canada and the U.K. Adjusted income tax expense for the year ended December 31, 2016 also excludes the tax effects of restructuring activity, acquisition and integration-related expenses, purchase accounting effects and debt settlement charges. - (f) Adjustment to exclude recognition of deferred gain associated with historical sale lease-back transactions.
+Effective 2019, the Company will no longer recognize the gain due to the adoption of new lease accounting standard.